-- You were convicted of a federal felony
+- You have a federal felony

 Contact An Eastern North Carolina Attorney For A Free Consultation

 If you would like to explore the possibility of having your North Carolina firearms possession rights restored, call the Law Offices of Keith A. Williams, P.A., today.
-You can reach my Greenville office at 252-565-4661 or via email.
+You can reach my Greenville office at 252-931-9362 or via email.